AaltoIIC/Co-Des/README.md

-# Digital Design Template
-Developing Digital Design Template, starting with the openTorsion PoC.
+# Co-Des framework
+This repository includes scripts that implement the proof of concept of Co-Des frmaework.

+The PoC uses openTorsion library to implement analysis service.

 OpenTorsion examples: https://github.com/Aalto-Arotor/openTorsion/tree/main/opentorsion/examples

-Twin documents for development are located in this Twinbase instance: https://juusoautiosalo.github.io/dev-twinbase-ddt/
+Digital Twin Documents for development are located in this Twinbase instance: https://juusoautiosalo.github.io/dev-twinbase-ddt/

 ## Install
 Note: Python 3.9 or 3.10 is required